hummingbird-me/kitsu-tools/docs/badges.md

 In this document, we describe the categories of badges available, as well as the specific badges in each category, how they are unlocked, and what they represent.
-This guide is meant to serve largely as a developer-first specification of how badges will be implemented, but in such a way that user documentation (in the form e.g. of a blog post) could be easily written.
+This guide is meant to serve largely as a developer-first specification of how badges will be implemented, but in such a way that user documentation (in the form, for example, of a blog post) could be easily written.

 ## Categories